What Scripture Says About Reishit Qatzir

 Offerings

-• A male lamb one year old without defect is given as a burnt offering to the LORD (Leviticus 23:12).
+• A male lamb, one-year-old without defect, is given as a burnt offering to the LORD (Leviticus 23:12).

 • Its grain offering shall be two-tenths [of an ephah] of fine flour mixed with oil as an offering by fire to the LORD for a soothing aroma (Leviticus 23:13).